hayaayuf/RDBMS-doughnut-shop/README.md

 # Ken's Doughnuts Relational Database Management System

 ## Problem Statement
 The client Ken is opening up a new doughnut shops.
-This project require as to build a Relational Database Management System that will allow him to store all of important information.
+This project require us to build a Relational Database Management System that will allow him to store all of important information.

 Main area of focus :
 - Orders